dahas/f7k/README.md

 ````
 And again: http://localhost:2400/SayMyName/<YourName\>

-It is also possible to use **Services in other Service**.
-In this case the Constructor is mandatory and the Service must inherit from `ServiceBase`.
+It is also possible to use **Services in other Services**.
+In this case the Constructor is mandatory and the Service must inherit from Class `ServiceBase`.

 ````php
 // services/MyService.php